ckormanyos/wide-decimal/README.md

 ```
 #define WIDE_DECIMAL_DISABLE_IOSTREAM
+#define WIDE_DECIMAL_DISABLE_DYNAMIC_MEMORY_ALLOCATION
 #define WIDE_DECIMAL_DISABLE_CONVERSION_TO_BUILTINS
 #define WIDE_DECIMAL_DISABLE_CONSTRUCT_FROM_BUILTIN_FLOAT
 #define WIDE_DECIMAL_DISABLE_CONSTRUCT_FROM_STRING
 ```

+Note: Activating the option `WIDE_DECIMAL_DISABLE_DYNAMIC_MEMORY_ALLOCATION` simultaneously disallows using `decwide_t` in a multithreaded application.
+So if PC-based multithreading is needed, then dynamic memory allocation needs to be used.

 See the examples directory as more use cases are being created.